LucasDelfino92/morrowindsharp/modlist.md

   - Hide/deactivate **CurioPortrait_Object.esp**.
 - [**Settled Jiub**](https://www.nexusmods.com/morrowind/mods/46577) by Ava Aelius: gives Jiub a house near Buckmoth Legion Fort and connects his presence in Morrowind to his status as Saint Jiub the Eradicator in TES IV and TES V in a lore-friendly and immersive way.
 - [**Switchable Scriptures**](https://www.nexusmods.com/morrowind/mods/46680) by Stuporstar and NullCascade: lets you open or close any book or scroll in the game.
   - MO2 will install this mod as a BAIN package.
-Tick the following and click **OK**:
+Tick the following options and click **OK**:
     - **00 Core**
     - **01 Closed Book Icons**
     - **03 Melchior's Magnificent Manuscripts**